answeredbyablemind/answeredbyablemind.github.io/_posts/2019-06-15-imaginary_number_en.md

 What does the discovery of imaginary numbers have to do with extending the one-dimensional vector space that the number system has been expressed in thus far?
 The discovery of imaginary numbers has a remarkable significance in that it expands the number system, which was previously represented as a one-dimensional vector in the real number field, to a two-dimensional vector[^myfootnote].

 To understand the concept of imaginary numbers precisely, we need to think again about the meaning of squaring a number.
 What is squaring?
 It means multiplying the same number twice.
 That is, $x^2$ means $x$ multiplied by itself.
-For example, $3^2$ has the following meaning: 1 times 3 times 3.
-That is, it means making the original number, 1, three times as large in the positive direction and then making it three times as large again in the positive direction.
+For example, $3^2$ has the following meaning: $1$ times $3$ times $3$.
+That is, it means making the original number, $1$, three times as large in the positive direction and then making it three times as large again in the positive direction.

 Now, let's consider the square of a negative number.
 What about $(-3)^2$?
 It will have the meaning of 1 times -1 times 3 times -1 times 3.
 That is, it means making the number 1 three times as large in the negative direction and then making it three times as large again in the opposite direction.
 As a result, we can think of $x=3$ or $x=-3$ when $x^2=9$.

-When we consider 1 times x times $x = -9$, we must be able to get -9 when we perform the transformation of multiplying the same number twice.
+When we consider $1$ times $x$ times $x = -9$, we must be able to get $-9$ when we perform the transformation of multiplying the same number twice.
 We cannot solve this equation with a real number because multiplying a positive number twice results in a positive number, and multiplying a negative number twice results in a positive number.

 <p align="center"><iframe  src="https://angeloyeo.github.io/p5/imaginary_number_1_to_minus_1/" width="420" height = "320" frameborder="0"></iframe></p>